linode/docs/docs/guides/development/python/python-testing-frameworks-for-use-with-jupyter-notebook/index.md

 keywords: ['python testing frameworks']
 tags: ['python']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
-published: 2021-09-09
+published: 2021-09-10
 modified_by:
   name: Linode
-title: "Python Testing Frameworks for Software Unit Testing"
+title: "Python Testing Frameworks for Unit Testing"
-h1_title: "An Overview of Python Testing Frameworks for Software Unit Testing"
+h1_title: "An Overview of Python Testing Frameworks for Unit Testing"
 enable_h1: true
 contributor:
   name: John Mueller
   link: https://github.com/JohnPaulMueller
 ---

-This guide provides an introduction to popular Python testing frameworks for unit testing your software.
+This guide provides an introduction to popular Python testing frameworks used to unit test software.
 Unit tests are automated tests that target and test specific areas of your code, like specific functions or methods.
 A unit test compares your code against the criteria defined within the test.
 Using unit testing while developing your code catches bugs, gaps, and regressions.
 This guide provides an overview of three popular Python testing frameworks; doctest, pytest, and unittest.
 The guide demonstrates how to implement unit tests for an example function using each testing framework.

 ## Python Testing Frameworks: doctest, pytest, and unittest